curtispuetz/pypp-cli/things_cant_do.md

 - Use the caught exception as a name only with str() around it (i.e. for 'except Exception as e' e needs to be wrapped with str() if used)
 - Reassign things. (e.g. l: list[int] = [1, 2]; l = [];)
+- You can't use negative i for list.pop(i)